naureen20/Implementing-a-SVM-classifier-and-Kernel-techique-from-scratch-/README.md

 # Implementing SVM classifier and Kernel technique from scratch.

 ### Implemented a SVM classifier from scratch utilizing Gradient Descent optimization.
-### Impleementing a Square Kernel from scratch  for obtaining decision boundary of random generated data.
+### Implemented a Square Kernel from scratch  for obtaining decision boundary of random generated data.

 Exercise is a part of ML Assignments from SHALA(Stay at Home And Learn AI) Initiative by Prof. Amit Sethi IIT Bombay, 2020